Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Riemann ZMC examples foliated by timelike circles contained in timelike planes

-Now we will assume that $\vec{a}\not=0$.
-Since the arguments are similar with Section \ref{sec4}, we omit the details.
+Again the arguments are similar with Section \ref{sec4}.
+The family of timelike Riemann ZMC examples foliated by timelike circles contained in timelike planes depends on a real parameter $\lambda$.
 After a rigid motion and a dilation, we have three cases according the value of the vector $\vec{a}$.
-As a consequence, the family of timelike Riemann minimal examples foliated by timelike circles in parallel timelike planes depends on a real parameter $\lambda$.